CMS-SUS-XPAG/GenLHEfiles/Run2Mechanism/README.md

 cards folder are named `gluino_..._card.dat`.

 Most likely, you will want to generate events for different masses as well.
-As mentioned above, there are two arguments that you can use for this:
+As mentioned above, there are three arguments that you can use for this.
+The first two are the easiest to use, and will be sufficient for most purposes:
 ```
 # Specify one mass point, for example 1400 GeV
 python run_scan.py --mass 1400